sal55/langs/MLang.md/readme.md

 ### History

-Both M and Q have very long histories.
-I'm hesitant to say exactly how long, since they might have been expected to have evolved a lot more by now!
-Let's say the first version of M was developed for and ran on 8-bit microprocessors with tiny memories.
+M started off some 40 years ago, and Q perhaps 35 years ago.
+You might have expected them to have evolved a lot more than they have!

+But they were just tools I devised to help in my main work, and worked well enough.

-(Actually, they have evolved and become more polished, but also along lines that I considered more useful such as whole program compilation and applying my 'one-file' principle as much as possible: one-file installations, outputs, amalgmations, distributions.)
+(Actually, they have evolved and become more polished, but also along lines that I considered more useful than such as whole program compilation and applying my 'one-file' principle as much as possible: one-file installations, outputs, amalgmations, distributions.)

 ### Future Development

 There's quite a lot that be put into M while not making it significantly higher level, but as my personal use of it is limited, most would not be worthwile.
+As it is, it can still do anything that C can do.

 I did try earlier this year to combine M and Q into one language; it didn't work.
 (Resulting in combining the disadvantages of each rather then the advantages!)

-Then I tried to embed a version of M ('M Lite`) into Q. That got a fair way, but since it involved grafting the backend of the M compiler into the interpreter, it got unwieldly.
-But there were many boundary issues to be resolved still.
+Then I tried to embed a version of M ('M Lite`) into Q, but it got unwieldy, and there were many boundary issues to be resolved still.

 Q can already call M via its FFI mechanism, and the M compile can automatically generate the interface modules Q needs.
-But sharing non-executable entities (enums, types, variables etc) is limited.
-That should also originate in Q.
+But this does deal with shared entities such as types, records, enums, named constants, macros and variables, which are needed for an application to make proper use of both.

+(In the 1990s, M was used for apps, and an early version of Q was used as an add-on scripting language implemented within the app.
+There was the rich, shared environment of that 3D graphics- and GUI-intensive application.
+Now Q is a standalone language.)

 So a solution I'm looking at is for Q and M to be able to share modules that describe only such entities, and not executable code like functions.
 That allows modules containing M code (the full language now), to be processed with the discrete M compiler.

 The challenge then is to make use of the dual language intuitive and effortless.

+###

 ### Further Info